-Celebrating New Years Eve can be tricky when you have little ones and no babysitter, however we are embracing our ‘night in’ with the kids and having a Hygge Night!
+Celebrating New Years Eve can be tricky when you have little ones , especially during the ongoing coronavirus pandemic, however we are embracing our ‘night in’ with the kids and having a Hygge Night!

 What on earth is ‘Hygge’ I hear you ask?

 We discovered what a Hygge night is via our sister site Stag Mumbler and had one last year.
 We loved it so much that we are doing it again this year to bring in 2020!